-The Program also establishes the Maryland Veterans Service Animal Program Fund in the Maryland Department of Veterans Affairs.
-Donations to the fund will be disbursed by the Department to participating service animal programs to reimburse for costs associated with training and placing a service dog with a military veteran.
+The Program established the Maryland Veterans Service Animal Program Fund in the Maryland Department of Veterans Affairs.
+Donations to the fund are disbursed by the Department to participating organizations to reimburse for costs associated with training and placing a service dog with a military veteran.
 Disbursements will also be made, assuming funding is available, to equine therapy programs serving veterans.

 Hero Dogs, Inc.

 located in Brookeville, Maryland, “improves quality of life for our nation’s heroes by raising, training, and placing service dogs